Coding level: Intermediate

 - Click Extensions > Apps Script.

-Step 4: Run the sentiment analysis
+Step 4: Copy the macro

 This sample is maintained by Google with the help of Google Developer Experts.